tkoolen/FastIOBuffers.jl/README.md

 FastIOBuffers aims to provide faster alternatives to `Base.IOBuffer`, which as of time of writing allocates memory even when e.g. a `Float64` is written to or read from it.

+### FastWriteBuffer

-Currently, this package only provides `FastWriteBuffer`, which solves the allocation problem for the write use case.
-On 0.6.4:
+`FastWriteBuffer` solves the allocation problem for the write use case.
+On 0.6.4, using `IOBuffer`:

 ```julia
 using Compat, BenchmarkTools